trostalski/fhir-creator/README.md

 # Fhir-Creator

-Visit the project at [https://fhir-creator.com](https://fhir-creator.com) :)
+Visit the project at [https://fhir-creator.com](https://fhir-creator.com)

-The project is under active development.

 ## Features

-- All data is stored in the browser, **no backend server** used
+- All data is stored in the browser, **no backend server** for data storage
 - Create FHIR Resources from custom or base profiles
 - Upload and edit FHIR Resources
+- Upload and edit FHIR Bundles
+- Export Resources and Bundles

 ## Build